ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.growatt/README.md

 These data are not available for all plants (not INV/MAX/TLX).
 This dataset contains live data.
 This function supports minute intervals for the data logger.

-### Read last data of chart
-**Deprecated: Will be removed soon**
-These data are only available for the plants without read status data (INV/MAX/TLX).
-The last valid data for the day is searched for.
-Minute intervals are not supported.

-### Read data of chart
-**Deprecated: Will be removed soon**
-These data are only available for the plants without read status data and requires read last data of chart (INV/MAX/TLX).
-The data is written and stored as a JSON string.
-Minute intervals are not supported.

 ### Read total data
 This data record contains aggregation data.